Eating disorder support and treatment, as well as nutritional counselling for disordered eating with a team of dietitian

 Learning forms an integral part of the management of eating disorders and disordered eating.
 During the sessions with a practitioner you can:

-JM Nutrition’s Registered Dietitian, Nataly Georgieva, specializes in helping clients manage eating disorders and disordered eating as well as a number of other nutrition- and health-related concerns.
+At JM Nutrition you will find a team of experienced registered dietitians specializing in eating disorders and disordered eating, as well as a number of other nutrition- and health-related concerns.

 Each of our practitioners specializes in specific areas, maximizing the chance of successful recovery.

 You can learn more about each of our dietitians and their areas of expertise by visiting their profiles.
 This will no doubt help you select the practitioner who suits your exact needs.

 Take a look: